Methodology & Data Sources

 Update frequency & freshness

-- Daily: materialized views refresh (listings aggregates, derived metrics)
+- Daily: materialized views refresh (market statistics, derived metrics)

 - Monthly: automated market reports generated on the 3rd